CS5008-khoury-lionelle/hw05/Report.md

 #### 7.2 Time Complexity
 What is the average time complexity of your algorithm?

+## Footnotes:
+[^1]: You will want at least 10 different N values, probably more to see the curve for Merge and Quick.
+If bubble, selection, and insertion start to take more than a  minute, you can say $> 60s$.

 <!-- links moved to bottom for easier reading in plain text (btw, this a comment that doesn't show in the webpage generated-->